tsaridas/jackett-stremio/README.md

 # Stremio Jackett Add-on

 ## General
-This is a stremio addon which requires Jackett application to search for torrents which is meant to be installed/ran locally.
-You add the addon to stremio by the URL it provides and it should send you results.
-This addon by default will only work if also stremio web player uses http.
-If you want to use this on a HTTPS stremio web player then you need to also have this service in HTTPS.
+This is a Stremio addon that requires the ]Jackett](https://github.com/Jackett/Jackett) to search for torrents, which cant be installed and run locally.
+To add the addon to Stremio, use the provided URL, and it should provide you with search results.
+By default, this addon will only work when the Stremio web player uses HTTP.
+If you want to use it with an HTTPS Stremio web player, you'll also need to ensure that the service is running with HTTPS.
+Please note that teaching you how to achieve this is beyond the scope of this guide.
-It's out of the scope of this guide, to teach you how to achieve that.

 You can take a look at my other repo if you want to have stremio run in HTTP in docker [stremio-docker](https://github.com/tsaridas/stremio-docker) .

 ## Showcase

-You can find the Addon's manifest at [Beamup-Club](https://a0964931e94e-jackett-stremio.baby-beamup.club/manifest.json).
-Copy the link and paste it to your streamio addons.
+You can find the addon's manifest at [Beamup-Club](https://a0964931e94e-jackett-stremio.baby-beamup.club/manifest.json).
+Simply copy the link and paste it into your Stremio addons.

-This is connected to some jackett servers that only have 2 indexers and shouldn't produce many results in most cases.
-You can install the plugin locally and setup your own Indexers for better results.
+This addon is connected to specific Jackett servers with a limited number of indexers, so it may not produce many results in most cases.
+For better results, you can install the plugin locally and set up your own indexers in Jackett.

 ## Run
 Images are pushed to [Docker Hub](https://hub.docker.com/r/tsaridas/jackett-stremio) for each release automatically.